Toronto Market Analysis

 What does this predict?

-The first of our three predictive stats is the sales to new list ratio (or SNLR) which increased in February, going up by 15.9% to 52.6%, which is effectively a 43% increase in one month.
-This could push the average price up next month, however we do need to also consider what sort of market the current SNLR lands us in this month.
-In this case, given the SNLR of 52.6% we would describe Toronto as a balanced market.
-In such a market, there is strong likelihood that the average price will remain flat (unchanged) in the next month.
-When we combine the change from last month with the current SNLR, there is slight indication that prices will rise next month in Toronto.
+The first of our three predictive stats is the sales to new list ratio (or SNLR) which decreased in April, going down by 1% to 29%, which is effectively a 2% decrease in one month.
+This is not a significant enough change that it is likely to impact prices next month, however we do need to also consider what sort of market the current SNLR lands us in this month.
+In this case, given the SNLR of 29% we would describe Toronto as firmly in a buyer’s market.
+In such a market, there is a strong likelihood that the that the average price will drop next month.

 How will the condo market do?